Pylons/pyramid/docs/narr/extending.rst

 one of two things may be true:

-- If you just want to *extend* the application, you can write additional ZCML that registers more views or routes, loading the existing views by using the ``scan`` ZCML directive and continuing to use any existing imperative configuration done by the original application.
+- If you just want to *extend* the application, you can write additional ZCML that registers more views or routes, loading any existing ZCML and continuing to use any existing imperative configuration done by the original application.

 - If you want to *override* configuration in the application, you *may* need to change the source code of the original application.